katcipis/spyglass/README.md

 PostgreSQL configuration is done through these environment variables:

 * SPYGLASS_POSTGRESQL_URI : URI used to connect on PostgreSQL
-* SPYGLASS_POSTGRESQL_DATABASE" : PostgreSQL database where data will be stored

 If the configuration has been done properly, just running **spy** and **spycollect** should work.